Complications of Pregnancy

 fluid may be a sign of birth defects, growth retardation, or stillbirth.

-procedures, especially women who were younger than age 30 at the time of sterilization.
+especially women who were younger than age 30 at the time of sterilization.

-goes on, the greater the chance that a fallopian tube will rupture.
+pregnancy goes on, the greater the chance that a fallopian tube will rupture.
 An ultrasound

 and blood tests may confirm the diagnosis.
 Treatment of an ectopic pregnancy may include

-medicine or surgical removal of the fetus.
+medicine or surgery to take out the fetus.

 Miscarriage or fetal loss

 A miscarriage is pregnancy loss that happens up to 20 weeks of gestation.
 Most miscarriages

 happen before 12 weeks.
 Miscarriages happen in about 10% to 15% of all pregnancies.